Handling Long and Richly Constrained Tasks through Constrained Hierarchical Reinforcement Learning: Experiments

-In this section, we evaluate our method in the point maze environment of Figure~\ref{fig:fourroom}(b), where there are two hazards set in the top left room and bottom left room.
+\textbf{2D Navigation with Obstacles and Hazards}: In this part, we evaluate our method in the point maze environment of Figure~\ref{fig:fourroom} (right), where there are two hazards set in the top left room and bottom left room.
 The agent starts randomly in the bottom left room and the goal is randomly set in the top right room.
 The trajectory length will be longer if the agent tries to avoid the hazardous area.
 We show results for static costs as well as for stochastic costs at different risk levels.
-It is worth noting that we don't need to retrain our lower-level RL policy for different cost threshold, $K$.
+It is worth noting that we don't need to retrain our lower-level RL policy for different cost thresholds $K$.

-\textbf{Static Cost}: In this environment, the agent incurs a cost $c = 1$ for each step in the hazardous area, otherwise c = 0.
-We evaluate our method with different cost limits $K$ shown with CoP-RL-4, CoP-RL-7, and CoP-RL-10 in Figure~\ref{fig:fourroom_success_rate_reward} and Figure~\ref{fig:fourroom_cost}.

-In Figure~\ref{fig:fourroom_success_rate_reward}, the bars provide the path length (negated reward) to reach the goal (plotted on primary Y-axis) and the purple dots indicate the success rate (plotted on secondary Y-axis).
+\emph{Static Cost}: In this environment, the agent incurs a cost $c\! =\!
+1$ for each step in the hazard, otherwise $c = 0$.
+We evaluate our method with different cost limits $K$ shown with CoSHRL-4, CoSHRL-7, and CoSHRL-10 in Figure~\ref{fig:fourroom_success_rate_reward} and Figure~\ref{fig:fourroom_cost}.
+In Figure~\ref{fig:fourroom_success_rate_reward}, the bars provide the path length (negated reward) to reach the goal (plotted on the primary Y-axis) and the purple dots indicate the success rate (plotted on the secondary Y-axis).
 For average negated reward (path length), we only consider the successful trials for all algorithms.
-We have the following key observations from Figure~\ref{fig:fourroom_success_rate_reward} : \squishlist \item Our method reaches the goal with a high success rate under different cost limits with nearly 100\% success. \item Even though our method considers cost constraints, it is able to outperform SORB (which does not consider the cost constraint) not only in success rate but also in the length of the trajectory (average negated reward). \item The success rate of GRL (goal-conditioned RL) is less than 20\% but for average negated reward we only count the successful trials, hence the negated reward for goal-conditioned RL is better (lower) than our method. \item WCSAC and SAC-Lagrangian, both non-hierarchical RL techniques that consider cost constraints, have nearly 0\% success rate in this long-horizon task and we don't consider them as baselines in further experiments. \squishend
+We have the following key observations from Figure~\ref{fig:fourroom_success_rate_reward}: (1) Our method reaches the goal with a high success rate under different cost limits with nearly 100\% success.
+(2) Even though our method considers cost constraints, it is able to outperform SORB (which does not consider the cost constraint) not only in success rate but also in the length of the trajectory (average negated reward).
+(3) The success rate of GRL (goal-conditioned RL) is less than 20\% but for the average negated reward we only count the successful trials, hence the negated reward for goal-conditioned RL is better (lower) than our method.
+(4) WCSAC and SAC-Lagrangian, both non-hierarchical RL techniques that consider cost constraints, have $\approx\!
+0$\% success rate in this long-horizon task and we don't consider them as baselines in further experiments.